outadoc/Kale/README.md

 # Kale
 Kotlin/JVM IRC message parsing, serialising and notifying.
 Provides useful abstractions with the intention of splitting message parsing and IRC state management.

 [Warren](https://github.com/CarrotCodes/Warren) is the state tracking counterpart.
-If you're interesting in making something for IRC, you probably want it instead.
+If you're interested in making something for IRC, you probably want it instead.
 Kale by itself does not track any IRC state.

 [Thump](https://github.com/CarrotCodes/Thump) is the primary upstream project - a bridge that lets people chat between Minecraft and IRC whilst they play.